kevinkamps/Registrar/README.md

-### Registrars
+### registries
-registers the discovered applications to one of the implementations below
+registers the discovered applications to one of the implementations below.

 #### consul
 Consul Catalog (Registers to consul for service discovery usage)